WC Converter

 Convert WC to another file type

-To convert your WC file to another format, you need WhereIsIt? or other Database software.
+To convert WC catalogs to another format, you need WhereIsIt? or other Database software.

 Convert a file to WC

-To convert other file formats to the "Disk Catalog" file type, you need software like WhereIsIt? or a similar tool.
+To convert other file formats to the "WhereIsIt Catalog File" file type, you need software like WhereIsIt? or a similar tool.

 About WC files

-A .wc file is primarily a proprietary Disk Catalog created by WhereIsIt?, a Windows utility used to index offline media like CDs, DVDs, and hard drives.
-These files act as a searchable database, storing file paths, names, and metadata without requiring the original media to be inserted.
+A .WC file is primarily a proprietary disk catalog created by WhereIsIt?, a legacy Windows utility used to index offline media like CDs, DVDs, and external hard drives.
+These files act as a searchable database, storing file paths, names, and metadata without requiring the original disk to be present.
+A secondary use is as a configuration file for the Valve Hammer Editor, storing compilation profiles for Source engine game maps.

 Convert.Guru analyzes your WC file, detects the exact format, and lets you read the text inside.